+Under the Open Meeting Law, the public is permitted to attend meetings of public bodies but is excluded from an executive session that is called for a valid purpose listed in the law.
 While the public is permitted to attend an open meeting, an individual may not address the public body without permission of the chair.
-An individual is not permitted to disrupt a meeting of a public body, and at the request of the chair, all members of the public shall be silent.
-If, after clear warning, a person continues to be disruptive, the chair may order the person to leave the meeting and, if the person does not leave, the chair may authorize a constable or other officer to remove the person.
+An individual may not disrupt a meeting of a public body, and at the request of the chair, all members of the public shall be silent.
+If, after clear warning, a person continues to be disruptive, the chair may order the person to leave the meeting.
+If the person does not leave, the chair may authorize a constable or other officer to remove the person.
+Although public participation is entirely within the chair's discretion, the Attorney General encourages public bodies to allow as much public participation as time permits.